Joe Knott, Director of Military Partnerships

 Formed in 2009, the mission of the Compatible Lands Foundation is promote the conservation, restoration, and preservation of land and natural resources and to foster compatible land uses among both public and private landowners.
 CLF currently works with 10 installations in 7 states to create open space buffers around installations in order to protect military readiness.

-Fort Hood is one such installation, and training there is vital to our nation’s defense.
+Fort Cavazos is one such installation, and training there is vital to our nation’s defense.
 It is the largest active duty armored post in the entire Armed Services, encompassing 217,337 acres in central Texas, with over 65,000 soldiers.
 The post supports the most intensive and varied training programs of any installation in the contiguous United States.
 Training exercises generate noise, dust or smoke, which can be problematic if development on adjacent land occurs too close to the post (aka encroachment) or is incompatible with the conditions needed for training (e.g. dark skies).

-By purchasing conservation easements from willing landowners in high priority zones around Fort Hood, the Army-CLF partnership under this program will conserve in-perpetuity (forever) over 19,000 acres of land located near the installation, particularly those parcels located near heavily used maneuver lanes and live-fire ranges.
+By purchasing conservation easements from willing landowners in high priority zones around Fort Cavazos, the Army-CLF partnership under this program will conserve in-perpetuity (forever) over 19,000 acres of land located near the installation, particularly those parcels located near heavily used maneuver lanes and live-fire ranges.
 Protecting these lands will also protect the local agricultural heritage of the region, as well as, the recreational uses of the land while maintaining the military mission so important to the local economy.

 Fort Campbell is home to the only air assault division in the world, the 101st Airborne Division.
 The installation serves the third largest military community of the US Army, supporting 30,000 soldiers.
 Because the post is located amid abundant rural lands along the Kentucky-Tennessee border and a large national recreation area, it is well suited for supporting aviation operations.